 Six days after I posted my recipe for cream cheese pastry, Lorraine of Not Quite Nigella fame, posted her recipe for strawberry hand pies.
-The pastry recipe is so similar and as I had not thought about using ‘my’ version for sweet dishes I decided to give this a try.
-We live in apple country and there is a large variety of apples for us to choose from.
-I don’t usually stick to one variety for baking, but for eating I am very fussy.
+The pastry recipe is so similar and as I had not thought about using ‘my’ version for sweet dishes I decided to give her one a try.
+We live close to Grabouw which is apple country.
+And because we do, there is a large variety of apples for us to choose from.
+I don’t usually stick to one variety for baking, as long as they are firm and will hold their shape.
+When it comes to eating however, I am very fussy.
 I like tart, crunchy apples and so my preference for raw eating is always Granny Smith, or Pink Lady.

 - 1 apple, cored and chopped into bite size pieces

-- While the pastry is in the fridge, put the apples, the lemon juice and the sugar into a sauce pan over a medium heat, and stir until the sugar dissolves
+- While the pastry is in the fridge, put the apples, the lemon juice and the fructose into a sauce pan over a medium heat, and stir until the sugar dissolves

 - Simmer for 10 minutes and then add the dried cherries